ashishtele/ashishtele.github.io/_posts/2020-05-31-Role_of_the_data_scientist.md

 4. One of the examples I can give is of demand forecasting in the COVID19 pandemic period.
 It is an unprecedented problem.
 We had a few outbreaks, the global recession, etc but the COIVD19 outbreak has locked the people in homes and changed the buying pattern.

 5. Forecasting the demand in the COVID19 period is different when compared to traditional forecasting problems.
 Albeit having enough sales/demand data, the deciding factors such as COVID cases, Unemployment claims, mobility, states opening dates have limited historical data.

+6. Limited historical data of regressors make the short-term forecast reasonably unpredictable.
+The confidence intervals are wider, making the strategic decisions difficult.